Tuatara-VFX/TFlow/README.md

 - **Softness**

-  Use a small value for fine detail/slow motion and a larger value to detect fast motion.
+  Use a small value do detect fine detail/slow motion and a larger value for fast motion.
   Using a larger value slow down the baking process.
   This setting is a simplification of *Search size* in *Advanced* settings.